 Credit Repair can be an overwhelming process, but don’t let it bring you down.
 Consolidated Credit is here to help.

 Repairing your credit is not as difficult as you’ve likely heard.
 With time and the right discipline, you can bring yourself back to a healthy state of financial outlook.
-Follow this guide and the steps provided to understand your credit report, find the mistakes that are hurting your credit score, and get tips on how to dispute scams and mistakes on your credit report.
+Follow this guide and the steps provided to understand your credit report, find the mistakes that are hurting your credit score, and get tips on how to dispute scams and errors on your credit report.

 Step 1: Obtain your credit reports